 Building a community is like nurturing any relationship, you get out of it what you put into it.
 So in order to grow a community of followers who follow and engage, but also shop with you, you need to ensure that you are regularly engaging in it yourself.

 Define your audience(s) so you know who you are speaking to and why.
 Ask yourself whether they are male or female, how old they are, how regularly they shop with you and what for?
 Who influences them in the press or online?
 What other brands might they like locally and nationally?
 Are they parents, young professionals or empty-nesters?
 What other passions do they have in life?
 Think about this before you start posting content, it will help increase the relevance of your content and therefore increase engagement.

 Show your community who you are.
 People use social media predominantly to stay in touch with friends and family.
 Make sure that you regularly introduce yourself, tell your business’ story and help people get to know your business as human beings!

 Create special offers just for your social media community.
-You can do this using the 'Your Rewards' feature of Maybe* and create bespoke offers or prize draws.
+You can do this using the 'Loyalty' feature of Maybe* and create bespoke offers or prize draws.
 It’s a great way to say thank you and provides a reason for people to follow your page.